GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 thumbnail: thumbnail.jpg
 alt: A photo of NFC tags
 description: |
-  Reading and writing to NFC tags is now possible on the mobile web.
+  Reading and writing to NFC tags is now possible on Chrome for Android.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - capabilities
   - fugu
-draft: true
 ---

 {% Aside %}